Skip to content

 Auburn

-Use the practical anchor page if you want the clearest transition between the Finger Lakes stretch and this central segment.
+Use the practical anchor page if you want the clearest approach between the Finger Lakes stretch and this central segment.

 Skaneateles

-Use the leisure anchor page if you want the strongest linger-stop logic in this cluster.
+Use the leisure anchor page if you want the strongest linger-stop logic in this stretch.

 Cazenovia

-Use the continuity town page if you want the eastern side of the corridor to feel more like a real drive.
+Use the connector town page if you want the eastern side of the corridor to feel more like a real drive.

 Central New York Route 20 Weekend

-Use the weekend if you want the easiest current trip shape for the central cluster before continuing east.
+Use the weekend if you want the easiest current trip shape for the central stretch before continuing east.

 Canandaigua, Seneca Falls, and Auburn